ryanvolum/token-flow-in-browser/README.md

 - [React](https://reactjs.org/) - To minimize the latency/complexity of re-rendering/painting of the DOM
 - [create-react-app-typescript](https://github.com/wmonk/create-react-app-typescript) - To minimize the configuration complexity of an in-browser TypeScript React app
 - [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API) - For in-browser speech recognition
-- short-order - To run transcribed speech through a pipeline that recognizes where entities exist.
+- token-flow - To run transcribed speech through a pipeline that recognizes where entities exist.

 ## What this Sample Does